Lutein: benefits, dosage, contraindications

 Anti-inflammatory

-Lutein supplementation (20 mg per day) in individuals with early atherosclerosis significantly reduced serum cytokines (interleukin-6) and monocytes after 3 months of supplementation compared to placebo.
-Moreover, in a clinical study conducted on rats, lutein supplementation activated Nrf2-induced antioxidant gene expressions (HO-1, NQO1), and protected OVX rats against inflammatory responses.
-According to a clinical study on rats, lutein treatment significantly reduces oxidative stress by reducing reactive oxygen species, protein carbonylation, and sulfhydryls, lipid peroxidation.
-In addition, Nrf-2 levels and antioxidant status significantly decreased compared to sham rats.
-Skeletal IR injuries increased inflammatory signaling by upregulating NF-κB, COX-2, and various pro-inflammatory cytokines.
-NF-κB, COX-2 expressions were downregulated by lutein treatment.
+It was observed that lutein supplementation (20 mg per day) in patients with early atherosclerosis significantly reduced serum cytokines (interleukin-6) and monocytes after 3 months of supplementation compared with placebo.
+In addition, in a preclinical study conducted in rats, lutein supplementation activated the expression of Nrf2-induced antioxidant genes (HO-1, NQO1) and protected OVX rats against inflammatory responses.
+According to a preclinical study in rats, lutein treatment significantly decreases oxidative stress by reducing reactive oxygen species, protein carbonylation and sulfhydryls, and lipid peroxidation.
+Furthermore, Nrf-2 levels and antioxidant status were significantly reduced compared with sham rats.
+Skeletal IR injuries increased inflammatory signaling by upregulating NF-κB, COX-2 and various proinflammatory cytokines.
+NF-κB and COX-2 expressions were downregulated by lutein treatment.

 Anticancer

-The lutein level in breast adipose tissue appears to be influenced by diet, which could explain the lower incidence of certain cancers with increased fruit and vegetable consumption.
-Epidemiological evidence shows that high dietary intake of lutein and zeaxanthin has been associated with a reduced risk of certain cancers, especially endometrial and ovarian cancer, but not all cancers.
+The level of lutein in breast adipose tissue appears to be affected by diet, which could help explain the lower incidence of certain cancers with increased consumption of fruits and vegetables.
+Epidemiological evidence shows that a high dietary intake of lutein and zeaxanthin has been associated with a reduced risk of certain cancers, notably endometrial and ovarian cancer, but not all cancers.

 Usages associés